CoeCollege-ComputerScience/payroll-requirements-the_pythons/cat_req.md

 * Direct Deposits
 * Multiple Payment Options
 * Provide ability to input, access, and store data
+* use linked list to store data (extra credit and allows for searching)

 ## Data
 * Customer Data